Frequently Asked Questions

 What type of development will be built on the sites proposed in the Local Plan and what will it look like?

-The preferred allocated sites for residential and employment development have been identified as a result of a detailed site selection process.
+The proposed allocated sites for residential and employment development have been identified as a result of a detailed site selection process.
 All sites which were put forward as part of the call for sites have been assessed to determine their suitability, deliverability, and viability.
-Planning applications for these sites will need to be in accordance with the planning policies found in the Local Development Plan.
+Planning applications for these sites will need to be in accordance with the planning policies found in the Local Plan.
 Developments will need to be in keeping with the surrounding environment and character of the area.

 What about localism?